 The examination may be taken no earlier than the semester in which the candidate completes the nine credits of coursework as required by the focus area.
 The candidate must have finished the Program Qualification and candidacy examination requirements.

 The candidate is required to do the following:

-- The candidate must complete and submit a research proposal to the Program Coordinator no later than 30 days before the scheduled defense.
+- The candidate must complete and submit a Research Proposal Examination Request Form (PDF) to the Ph.D. in Engineering mailbox (207 Russ) no later than 30 days before the scheduled defense.
 The dissertation advisor and Program Director must sign this form.